 If you have an excessive sweating condition and looking to understand the causes and the potential solutions, then this article will help you tremendously.
-It is estimated that about 3% of people suffer from excessive sweating.
+Three percent of people suffer from excessive sweating.
 For Asians, this percentage jumps to 6%.
 So, if you suffer from excessive sweating, you are not alone.
 Excessive sweating goes by many names, such as Hyperhidrosis, excessive perspiration, heavy sweating, and profuse sweating.
 Excessive sweating can happen on many parts of the body such as the feet, the hands, palms, armpits, head, and back.

-Sweat is essential to human survival, as it serves as a body coolant.
+Sweat is essential to human survival, as it serves to cool the body.
 It protects the body from overheating.
 We typically associate perspiration with physical activities, hot weather, humidity, and fever.
 Other factors include menopause, puberty, nervousness, and several diseases.
-Sweat is made up of 99% water, and small bits of carbs, salt, protein, and urea.
+Sweat contains 99% water, and small bits of carbs, salt, protein, and urea.
 While sweating, the body produces aqueous and salty fluids.
-According to the International Hyperhidrosis Society, this bodily sweat is secreted from about four million sweat glands, which are spread all over the skin.
+According to the International Hyperhidrosis Society, about four million sweat glands secrete sweat.
 These sweat glands are:

 The eccrine sweat glands